This website is best viewed in a browser that supports web standards.

 Dr. Michael Steiner, who has served Northwest Missouri State University as the chair of its Department of Humanities and Social Sciences since 2008 and as a faculty member in the department since 1997, has been named dean of the University’s College of Arts and Sciences.

-“I am delighted that Dr. Steiner has accepted the position of Dean of the College of Arts and Sciences,” Northwest Provost Dr. Doug Dunham said.
+“I am delighted that Dr. Steiner has accepted the position of Dean of the College of Arts and Sciences,” former Northwest Provost Dr. Doug Dunham said.
 “His breadth of experience, his demonstrated ability to bring people together to work on a common goal, and his character, among other qualities, will contribute to what I know will be a successful tenure as dean.”

 As professor of history, Steiner’s teaching responsibilities included American history, U.S. economic history, American folklife, constitutional history and secondary methods in social science.
 He also was responsible for academic advising of all students in the social science education program, averaging about 85 students per year.
 He coordinated the social science education program as well as the dual credit program in social sciences and was a liaison to alternative certification in social sciences.

 During his tenure as department chair, Steiner oversaw the department’s physical move to a new facility after the renovation of Valk Center in 2009.
 He also led the department through a merger as part of the University’s 2012 academic realignment, and he has led the development of the emergency and disaster management degree program.

 Steiner also has served as a member of the University’s Strategic Enrollment Retention and Progression Committee, the Secondary Education Coordinating Committee, the Foundations of Excellence Learning Dimensions Committee and the Faculty Welfare Committee, among others.
 He led the University Chairs Council from 2011-2012.